SophiaLWu/mint-signup-clone/README.md

-# mint-signup-clone
+# Mint.com Sign-up Page Clone

-Clone of the Mint.com Signup page for HTML form practice
+This is a clone of the Mint.com sign-up page using HTML/CSS.

+This is a project as described in [The Odin Project](http://www.theodinproject.com/courses/html5-and-css3/lessons/html-forms).